 ||In the main Configuration Manager window, select the solution configuration you want to use (and make sure the new platform is selected).
 Then in the “Project contexts…” table, select the new platform for each project in your solution (see figure 4).

 4. Selecting the new configuration for a project.

-You can now select the new solution platform when you build the solution and when you set options in Project Designer (e.g., on the Build page).
+You can now select the new solution platform when you build the solution and when you set options in project properties (e.g., on the Build page).